troutscoper/chungus-box/README.md

     └── tv
 ```

-The pipeline can basically be boiled down to this.
+The pipeline can basically be boiled down to this on a file backend.

 ```
 Downloaded to /chungus/downloads --> Moved by Radarr/Sonarr to correct /chungus/media/... --> Picked up by Jellyfin
 ```

 ## Minimum Functionality